-- In a shallow bowl, stir together the flour, the ½ tsp. salt and the ¼ tsp. pepper.
+- In a shallow bowl, stir together the flour, red pepper flake, ½ tsp. salt and ¼ tsp. pepper.

 - In a large fry pan over medium-high heat, warm the 2 Tbs. olive oil.

 - Toss half of the shrimp in the flour mixture to coat evenly, shaking off the excess.
-Add to the pan and cook, turning occasionally, until opaque throughout, about 3 minutes.
+Add the shrimp to a large skillet and cook, turning occasionally, until opaque throughout, about 3 minutes.
 Transfer to a plate and cover loosely with aluminum foil.
 Repeat with the remaining shrimp, adding more olive oil to the pan as needed.

-- Reduce the heat to medium-low, add 2 Tbs. of the butter and the garlic to the pan and cook, stirring frequently, until the garlic softens and is fragrant but not browned, about 2 minutes.
+- Reduce the heat to medium-low. add 2 Tbs. of the butter to the pan and then add garlic, stirring frequently.
+Cook garlic until it softens and is fragrant but not browned, about 2 minutes.

-- Return the shrimp to the sauce and mix gently to coat well.
+- Add the cooked shrimp to the sauce and mix gently to coat well.
+The shrimp will turn pink as they finish cooking in the garlic butter sauce.
 Remove from the heat and season with salt and pepper.
 Transfer to a serving dish and sprinkle with the parsley.
 Serve immediately with lemon wedges and gluten-free pasta.

 Looking for more fish and meat-free meal ideas?
 Here are a few of our family favorites!